 A third simulation had the same properties of the fiducial run, but three times lower mass-loss rate.
 The profiles are shown in Fig. 10.
 As expected, the density is lower during the outflow, and its influence does not reach as far out as in the fiducial run.
-Moreover, the density profile 'recovers' more quickly in this run.
+Moreover, the density profile "recovers" more quickly in this run.
 However, the temperature profile remains too shallow in most of the radial range of interest, so it cannot meet the observational constrains.

-The fourth simulation increased the mass outflow rate by a factor 3 with respect to the fiducial run.
-As shown in Fig. 11, in this case there is the expected increase in the density and decrease in the temperature during the outflow.
+The fourth simulation increased the mass outflow rate in a factor 3 with respect to the fiducial run.
+In this case there is the expected increase in the density and decrease in the temperature during the outflow.
 After the outflow is over, however, there are no important differences with the fiducial run, except that in this run the density profile remains too shallow to reach the observational constraints over the time-frame of interest.